tekyjd/Record-Suspension-Application-Eligibility/README.md

                 // A. Schedule 1 Check (Known 'Yes') if (schedule1Offence === "Yes") {
                     const schedule1Message = `
-                        Based on the information you provided, you appear to have been convicted of a Schedule 1 offence.
+                        Based on the information you provided, you appear to have been convicted of a <b>Schedule 1</b> offence.
-                        Generally, individuals convicted of a Schedule 1 offence are ineligible for a record suspension.
+                        Generally, individuals convicted of a <b>Schedule 1</b> offence are ineligible for a record suspension.
                         However, under Section 4(3) of the <i>Criminal Records Act</i>, exceptions may apply (e.g., if you were not in a position of trust or if the age difference with the victim was small).
                         For more information, consult a legal professional or the Parole Board of Canada website.
                     `;